-With the mindset of a long-term investor, you avoid a lot of the worries that afflict the frightened hordes.
+With the mindset of a long-term investor, you can avoid a lot of the worries that afflict the frightened hordes.
 But you can’t really avoid sequence of returns risk.

-Instead you develop the tough-under-fire attitude of a Vietnam veteran on his third tour of duty.
-When share prices plummet you go surfing, Apocalypse Now-style, while others quiver before CNBC.
+You have the tough-under-fire attitude of a Vietnam veteran on his third Tour of Duty.
+When share prices plummet and others quiver before CNBC, you go surfing, Apocalypse Now-style.

-“Is that all you’ve got?” you laugh as the stock market falls 10%.
+“Is that all you’ve got?” you laugh as the market falls 10%.

 The sequence of returns matters

-You’d better know that there’s another kind of risk you need to think about, and it’s potentially nasty.
+But you’d better know there’s another kind of risk to think about, and it can be a doozy.

 I know – it’s counter-intuitive.

-It also has a clumsy name.
-It’s called the sequence of returns risk.
+It also has a clumsy name: sequence of returns risk.

-The sequence of returns risk is essentially the risk that fate will deal you a shocking hand – that the timing of bear markets and bull markets will fall less favourably for you than it does for another investor.
+Sequence of returns risk is the risk that fate will deal you a shocking hand.
+That the timing of bear markets and bull markets will fall worse for you than for another investor.

 It’s why we’re urged to reduce our exposure to the riskiest assets as we approach retirement age.

-In contrast, the last thing you would want the day before you retire is to have all your lifetime savings in shares, only for the market to get sliced in half.
+In contrast, the last thing you should want the day before you retire is to have all your money in shares, only for the market to plummet.

 How to multiply your money

-You might not think it matters what order the market tosses up its treats and its treacherous years.
+You might not think it matters how the market tosses up its treats and its treacheries.

-Returns from investment are multiplicative – you multiply your money!
+Returns from investment are multiplicative, after all.
+You multiply your money!

 And every precocious child knows that it doesn’t matter what order you multiply numbers together.
 You still get the same result.